autumn-info-442a/team-a/documents/architecture.md

   ```

 - _**OrganizationController**_
-  - Responsibility: communicates with organization goal form to write responses to the questions
+  - Responsibility: Submits completed organization forms to be stored, filters and retrieves organization data to be displayed
-  - Resides: Client-side
+  - Resides: Client-side and server-side
   - Other components
-    - OrganizationController communicates with SubmitOrganizationFormView to submit information about name of organization, type of organization, address, phone number, email, device needs, donation goal, short description of organization, and organization mission statement
+    - Communicates with _OrganizationModel_ to store all submitted organizations and respective data, including: organization name, type, address, phone number, email, device needs, donation goal, description, and mission statement.
+    - Communicates with _OrganizationModel_ to retrieve data for appropriate organizations to be displayed to the user
+    - Communicates with _BrowseOrganizationsView_ to filter which organizations to display to user
+    - Communicates with _BrowseOrganizationsView_ to display appropriate organizations to the user
+    - Communicates with OrganizationCardView to display information about a specific organization to the user
+    - Communicates with IndividualOrganizationView to display information about a specific organization to the user

   - Stub:
   ```
   // Handles storing information inputted by user through the SubmitOrganizationForm